The George L. Graziadio School of Business and Management

 In 1996 Pepperdine's graduate business school was honored to take on the name of its principal benefactor, Mr. George L. Graziadio (1919-2002), who enjoyed a long and supportive relationship with the University.
 Mr. Graziadio was a Southern California entrepreneur who enjoyed a remarkable and successful career in commercial real estate development and who cofounded Imperial Bank.

-With an annual enrollment of approximately 2,000, the Graziadio School offers a full-time MBA residency program on the Malibu campus, and part-time graduate study (evenings or mornings) at four graduate campuses throughout Southern California, as well as at one learning center in Santa Clara.
+With an annual enrollment of approximately 2,000, the Graziadio School offers a full-time MBA residency program on the Malibu campus, and part-time graduate study (evenings or mornings) at four graduate campuses throughout Southern California, as well as at one learning center in Santa Clara and a campus in Silicon Valley.
 In addition to the MBA, the business school offers a part-time bachelor's completion program (Bachelor of Science in Management), the specialized International Master of Business Administration, Master of Science in Organization Development degrees, and three new master's degree offerings: the Master of Science in Global Business, the Master of Science in Management and Leadership, and the Master of Science in Applied Finance.
 In addition, the Graziadio School is accredited by AACSB International—The Association to Advance Collegiate Schools of Business.